mfinelli/cmsc-421-project-3/README.md

 Write the function (find-plan start-pos goal) that returns a plan (i.e. vector or list of operators) such that:

-    (let [start (init start-pos)
+    (let [some-plan (find-plan start-pos goal)
-          some-plan (find-plan start goal)]
+          start (init start-pos)]
       (reached-goal? (apply-plan start some-plan) goal)

 is true. i.e. find-plan should return a plan that reaches the goal.
-Note that find-plan is being passed an initial position map, not an entire state. (i.e. just the :pos part of a state)
+Note that find-plan is being passed an initial position map, not an entire state (just the :pos part of a state)

 We do *not* require that the plan returned be *optimal* (i.e. as short as possible), but it should be within an order of magnitude or so.
 As a rule of thumb, don't worry too much about optimizing plan length; your primary concern should be in making sure that the plan is correct.

-*If your (find-plan) takes longer than 30 seconds to run, the release tests will time-out.* (For reference, I'm running these on an Intel i7 @ 2.30 GHz.)
+**If your (find-plan) takes longer than 30 seconds to run, the release tests will time-out.** (For reference, I'm running these on an Intel i7 @ 2.30 GHz.)
 Therefore, when testing, make sure your (find-plan) terminates *well* within that limit.
 No points for find-plan's that time-out or blow out the JVM's memory (per release test, i.e. if your find-plan times-out on only one test, then you only lose the points for that test).

-A note on memory: an data structure bound to a var via (def) will *not* be garbage collected, unless that var is rebound using another def.
+A note on memory: a data structure bound to a var via (def) will *not* be garbage collected, unless that var is rebound using another def.
 Don't use (def) for local vars; that's what (let) is for (garbage can be collected immediately after the let goes out of scope).